htrajan/ht-drawsteel/Bestiary/High Elf Palinode.md

 **2d10 + 2**

 - ✦ ≤11: 3 psychic damage; I1 [[Weakened|weakened]] (save ends)
-- ★ 12–16: 5 psychic damage; I2 [[Weakened|weakened]] (save ends)
+- ★ 12-16: 5 psychic damage; I2 [[Weakened|weakened]] (save ends)

-**2 Malice**
-The potency of this ability increases by 1.
+**2 Malice:** The potency of this ability increases by 1.
 If the target is still [[Weakened|weakened]] by this ability at the end of the encounter, they cannot take a respite activity during their next respite.

-**Recall**
+#### Recall

 |                         |                  |
 | :---------------------- | :--------------- |
 | Keywords: Magic, Ranged | Type: Maneuver   |
 | Distance: Ranged 5      | Target: 2 allies |

-Effect: Each target is teleported to an unoccupied square adjacent to the palinode.
+**Effect:** Each target is teleported to an unoccupied square adjacent to the palinode.
 Then, the palinode and each target gain 5 temporary Stamina.

 **Otherworldly Grace**